TMRh20/Sketches/README.txt

 NTSC_8Mhz_Example - An example of producing video pixels on an NTSC display.
 Uses the UART to draw the video at up to 8mhz, producing up to approx 400x216 video

+SPI_UART - This is a little library that I used to drive nrf24l01 radio modules using the UART on Arduino boards.

 Arduino Radio/Wireless Audio - Functional - near completion